PI-Victor/shep/docs/functionality.md

 #### Short-term
 Proposed short-term functionality:
-* GitHub normal operation workflow is established in regards to testing/merging PRs that depend on Jenkins and Concourse.
+* GitHub normal operation workflow is established in regards to testing/merging PRs that depends on Jenkins and Concourse.
+* adds standard labels within an organization.
 * recognizes the users based on privileges (probably based on team privileges).
 * posts to an IRC channel whenever someone opens/merges/closes a PR.
 * labeling PRs with the `needs-rebase` label whenever there are merge conflicts.